A version of this post was previously published in 2013.

 If you live in New York and are thinking about homeschooling next year, here is some information that you might find helpful.

 You can download general homeschooling regulations for any state at Homeschool Legal Defense Association: Homeschool State Laws.

-You can find more information about homeschooling in NYS at NYSED’s Laws and Regulations.
+You can find more information about NYS homeschooling Regs for special needs students at NYSED’s Laws and Regulations.
 For information about homeschooling in other states just log on to the state’s of your choice Department of Education Website.

 Compulsory Attendance Ages:

 6 years on or before December 1 of any school year to the school year that the minor becomes sixteen.
 However, if the minor is not employed the school board can vote to raise the age to seventeen.